programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

       dtype='object')
 ```

-that the `name`, `ocassion`, `keywords`, `language`, and `location_type` columns are now gone.
+that the `name`, `occasion`, `keywords`, `language`, and `location_type` columns are now gone.

 #### Removing Rows with Missing Data
 While the columns have been dealt with, there still are records within our dataset that contain null values.
-In the case of this specific dataset, those rows containing a large amount of nulls may be for menus not yet transcribed.
+In the case of this specific dataset, those rows containing a large number of nulls may be for menus not yet transcribed.
 Depending on the type of analysis in which you wish to engage and whether you wish to capture nulls, it is not always necessary to remove all records containing missing information.

 However, should you wish, to remove all rows that possess any null values within them, you would utilize the following function: